DataDog/documentation/content/en/agent/kubernetes/apm.md

 #### Optional - Configure the Datadog Agent to accept traces over TCP

-Datadog agent can also be configured to receive traces over TCP.
+The Datadog Agent can also be configured to receive traces over TCP.
 To enable this feature:

 - Update your `values.yaml` file with the following APM configuration:
     ```yaml